Mhmdabed11/CodeIdeas/README.md

 ## Run Locally

-- Clone the repository and run `sh npm install`
+- Clone the repository and run `npm install`, then open `localhost:8000` in your browser.